jhsoftware/SimpleDNS-Docs/docs/ht_secure.md

     The "Do not respond" option is obviously more efficient against this attack, but may also make it harder to troubleshoot other issues in general (why is the DNS server not responding...).

-    With the "Refuse" option, it will still send a response but it won't be amplified (response not larger than request) making your server much less interesting as an intermediary for this attack.
+    With the "Refuse" option, it will still send a response, but it won't be amplified (response not larger than request) making your server much less interesting as an intermediary for this attack.

     If you notice an ongoing attack of this type with a specific domain name / record type, you can also block it using the Ignore DNS Request [plug-in](pi_overview.md),